Slocum scores 15, helps No. 8 Oregon State defeat California

 CORVALLIS, Ore.
-(AP) — Destiny Slocum had 15 points and 11 assists and No. 8 Oregon State rebounded from its first loss of the season with an 81-44 victory over California on Friday night.
+(AP) — Oregon State was facing adversity for the first time this season and head coach Scott Rueck received the response he was hoping for.

-Patricia Morris gave Oregon State (16-1, 4-1 Pac-12) a lift off the bench with a career-high 13 points.
-She was 6 for 6 from the field.
+Coming off their first loss of the season last weekend at Arizona State, the eighth-ranked Beavers (16-1, 4-1 Pac-12) bounced back and beat California 81-44 on Friday night.

-Oregon State was playing for the first time since losing 55-47 to Arizona State on Sunday in Tempe.
+Destiny Slocum had 15 points and 11 assists, and Patricia Morris provided a spark off the bench with a career-high 13 points.
+She was 6 of 6 from the field.

-Jaelyn Brown had a game-high 23 points for the Bears (8-8, 0-5), who have lost five games in a row.
+“I was just really pleased with the way we bounced back from our first loss,” Rueck said.
+“It’s never fun to go through that and it causes you to question some things.”

 The game was tied at 17-all after the first quarter.
-Oregon State took control with a 16-0 run in the second-quarter and led 37-22 at the break.
+Oregon State took control with a 16-0 run in the second quarter and led 37-22 at the break.

-Brown picked up her third foul at 5:49 of the second quarter and Oregon State outscored the Golden Bears 14-2 with her on the bench.
+Cal leading scorer Jaelyn Brown picked up her third foul at 5:49 of the second quarter and Oregon State outscored the Golden Bears 14-2 with her on the bench.

 The Beavers dominated the second half.